 That’s really it in terms of Action List setup.
 You work through it one to-do at a time.
 Intensely focus on each task and crush it.
 Make sure you do it as thoroughly and as completely as possible.
 Every time you check off an item, take a quick moment to celebrate.
 Every small win is the opportunity to smile and relieve stress.

 3. Idea List

-Remember, you are not necessarily smarter right now than you were 10 mins ago or a day ago or a week ago.
+Remember, you are not necessarily smarter right now than you were 10 minutes ago or a day ago or a week ago.
 If you made a decision in the past to schedule the task, respect yourself and finish it.
 Of course there are sometimes exceptional cases when you can cancel the task at hand, but it should be very rare.
-In any case the new task shouldn’t replace what you are working on now.
+In any case, the new task shouldn’t replace what you are working on now.

-4. Prioritize: Append, Trim and Delete
+4. Prioritize: Append, Trim, and Delete

-You then re-prioritize everything based on your current understanding of the world and trim the Action List to be again 10 items only.
-After that, place the 4 runner-up ideas on Idea List and discard the rest.
+You then re-prioritize everything based on your current understanding of the world and trim the Action List to again be 10 items only.
+After that, place the 4 runner-up ideas on the Idea List and discard the rest.
 Don’t be afraid of this step.
 The ideas will come back if they are great ideas.

 Give this a try and let me know how it works out for you.
 Using another system?
 I would love to hear about it in the comments.

 Engineer, Immigrant.
 Vegan.
 3x Founder, Managing Partner @2048vc.
 Previously ran @techstars in NYC.
 I write #startuphacks: http://alexiskold.net .